2018 Minerva Topics of Interest

 The following Minerva topics indicate domains of inquiry relevant to the Department of Defense.
 Interest areas are not mutually exclusive and proposers are not limited to the questions, scope, or regions listed.
 Researchers should aim to balance the specificity of their proposed research with the generalizability of the expected results.
-The Minerva Research Initiative is particularly interested in proposals that align with and support the National Defense strategy, which is available at:
+The Minerva Research Initiative is particularly interested in proposals that align with and support the 2018 National Defense Strategy.

 Proposals that reflect basic research that engages the strategic priorities in this document may be reviewed more favorably.
 (See Section V of the FY 2018 Minerva Funding Opportunity Announcement for proposal evaluation criteria).